codehsbooks/apjava/Programming-with-Karel/while-loops-in-karel.md

 > This is answer is incorrect -..
 An if statement will only execute the step one time making Karel move once.

 > This answer is incorrect -..
-A for loop is a possible solution for this exercise, but the parameters for the for loop are incorrect.
+A for loop is a possible solution for this exercise, but the parameters of this for loop are incorrect.

 ---